 Welcome to my website.
 I am a historian of colonialism, decolonisation and state formation.
 My research specialises in issues relating to governance, regime change and indigenous society in twentieth-century Southeast Asia.

 I am a recent PhD graduate from The University of Hong Kong (HKU).
 My dissertation explored Sabah's understudied role in the formation of Malaysia, offering a crucial re-conceptualisation of decolonisation and state formation.
-As a part-time Lecturer at HKU, my teaching duties include HIST2192 'Introduction to Modern Southeast Asian History' and HIST2187 'Critical Approaches to the End of Empire in Southeast Asia.'
-My courses mark the first time in well over a decade that Southeast Asian history has been taught in the Department of History.
+As a Lecturer at HKU, my teaching duties include HIST2192 'Introduction to Modern Southeast Asian History' and HIST2187 'Critical Approaches to the End of Empire in Southeast Asia.'
+My courses are the first in the Department of History to specialise in Southeast Asian history in well over a decade.
+This fills a major gap in the existing BA curriculum.

 I write about my hometown, Hong Kong, too.
 As with many other decolonised territories, it is a place shaped by profound changes and uncertainties.
 But amidst great political unrest, no place is quite like Hong Kong.